 • Air travel can be more relaxing.
 You’re free to close your eyes and snooze away the hours until you arrive at your final destination.
 There’s no question of what route to take, where to stop, and when you’ll leave and arrive — the airline has that all figured out for you.
 You can take off from New York and wake up in L.A. ready to roll, without the exhaustion of a multi-day road trip holding you back.

 • Flying can be cheaper than driving.
 How, you ask?
 If your road trip involves an overnight stay at a hotel, it might tip the car travel into more expensive territory.
+Plus, you’ll save money on eating out.
 The driving vs. flying cost might wind up surprising you!

 Cons of Flying

-Of course, there are downsides to flying to mull over also.
+Of course, there are downsides to flying to consider.

 • You’ll pay a premium in exchange for a speedy arrival and the convenience of flying.
 It is often more expensive to fly than to drive — possibly a lot more expensive.
 And if you are traveling with your squad or family, that price differential will be magnified.